 Application for campus housing must be submitted for each academic year or term for which housing is desired.
 The application process varies according to whether the student is newly entering the College or continuing from a previous year.
 Readmission status is considered the same as new-student status.
 The new student is required to indicate housing needs as part of the application process to enter the College.
-The continuing student is required to complete a housing application each year at a time announced by the Director of Residence Life.
+The continuing student is required to complete a housing application each year at a time announced by the Assistant Vice President for Student Affairs.
 An application for campus housing does not necessarily ensure a housing assignment.
-Any student who has not physically occupied the assigned room or otherwise made arrangements through the Director of Residence Life by the start of classes will have the assignment canceled and the room will then be made available to other applicants.
+Any student who has not physically occupied the assigned room or otherwise made arrangements through the Assistant Vice President for Student Affairs by the start of classes will have the assignment canceled and the room will then be made available to other applicants.